ristespasov/portfolio_v.2/README.md

 # Portfolio v.2

 ## About
 My personal portfolio, a fully responsive website built in React.js and Sass.
+Translated into 3 languages English, Spanish & Swedish, and allows a switch between Light & Dark mode.

 ## Technologies & Tools
 - React.js